Interior regularity of fully nonlinear degenerate elliptic equations, II: real and complex Monge-Amp\`ere equations: Introduction

 For the degenerate Monge-Amp\`ere equation, we first note that $C^{1,1}$-regularity is the best that we can expect, even if the boundary data $g$ is analytic on $\partial D$.
 This can be seen by an example given in \cite{MR1687172}, by considering the unit ball in $\mathbb R^2$ as the domain $D$ and

 We also note that the assumption that $g\in C^{3,1}(\partial D)$ is necessary for obtaining the global $C^{1,1}$-regularity of $u$.
 See, for example, Example 1 in \cite{MR864651}.
 While the sufficiency of $g\in C^{3,1}(\partial D)$ to obtain the global $C^{1,1}$-regularity is established by the aforementioned papers \cite{MR864651, MR992979, MR1687172} under various settings.
 Therefore, an interesting problem is investigating the interior $C^{1,1}$-regularity of the solution to (\ref{RMA}), when g is only assumed to be in the class of $C^{1,1}(\partial D)$, whose necessity is obvious.
-The sufficiency for the homogeneous case is obtained by Trudinger and Urbas in the aforementioned paper \cite{MR766792}.
+The sufficiency for the homogeneous case was obtained by Trudinger and Urbas in the above mentioned paper \cite{MR766792}.
+Trudinger and Urbas's proof of this result relied on the fact that in this homogeneous case the Monge-Amp\`ere equation reduces to $\lambda_{\operatorname{min}}(u_{xx})=0$, which implies that the epigraph of the solution is the convex envelope of the epigraph of the boundary data $\varphi$.
 Our result generalizes theirs in the sense of considering $f\ge0$ in general, rather than $f\equiv0$.

 By thinking of the Monge-Amp\`ere equation as a special Bellman equation with constant coefficients, we obtain regularity and solvability results on the degenerate real Monge-Amp\`ere equation with Dirichlet boundary condition.
 We assume $D$ be a bounded, $C^{3}$-smooth and strictly convex domain and $f$ be a function from $D$ to $[0,\infty)$.
 Based on Krylov's viewpoint, we introduce the probabilistic solution to (\ref{RMA}):